Deborah-Digges/deborah-digges.github.io/2020-10-05-From-Jekyll-To-Gatsby.md

 ### Migrating Content
 I copied all the markdown files from my old website to the folder indicated in the `gatsby-source-filesystem` config entry: `markdown-pages`.
 I was now able to see all my old blogs being listed on the index page, albeit with many aspects being broken.

-### Fix All the Things
+### Fixing All the Things

 #### Links
-To avoid breaking links, use the same slug format as before, for this In my case, the slug is derived from the filename
+To avoid breaking links, I used the same slug format as before In my case, the slug is derived from the filename
 Use createFilePath to access the filename
 Perform logic to create the slug